Introduction

 Open up the HTMLReportGenerator Parameters and select the Page Contents parameter to view all the HTML elements we can build.
 There are two options for Mapbox.

-Mapbox Leaflet uses the Mapbox.js library that is a plugin for Leaflet, an open-source Javascript library.
+Mapbox Leaflet uses the Mapbox.js library, which is a plugin for Leaflet, an open-source JavaScript library.
 This legacy product still works, but is no longer in active development.

 Select Mapbox GL JS.